Tix3Dev/feynman_loop_diagram_qsim/quizx-comparison/instructions.md

-# Steps to run execute Feynman loop diagram quantum circuits using quizx
+# Steps to run the two Feynman loop diagram quantum circuits using quizx

 NOTE: This was only tested on Ubuntu, as the required packages are much more difficult to work with on Windows.